History

-While today it is a truly independent company, Sisvel has deep roots in the consumer electronics industry since its incorporation in 1982 as a joint venture among the principal Italian manufacturers of television sets.
+While today it is an independent company, Sisvel has had deep roots in the consumer electronics industry since its incorporation in 1982 as a joint venture among the principal Italian manufacturers of television sets.

 Indesit and the Italian economic boom